Cabotegravir

 How should this medicine be used?

 Continue to take cabotegravir even if you feel well.
-Do not stop taking cabotegravir or your other anti-HIV medications without talking to your doctor.
+Do not stop taking cabotegravir without talking to your doctor.
 If you stop taking cabotegravir or skip doses, your condition may become worse and the virus may become resistant to treatment.

 Ask your pharmacist or doctor for a copy of the manufacturer's information for the patient.